martinKindall/node_microservices_and_docker/README.md

 This is just a Redis instance, based on the official Docker [Redis image](https://hub.docker.com/_/redis).
 It is only reachable by the microservices and not by the users.

+In this project, Redis is used as a _fire and forget_ Message Broker.

 ## Mongo microservice

 This is a MongoDB server based on the Docker [MongoDB image](https://hub.docker.com/_/mongo).
 It is only reachable by the microservices and not by the users.
 The user can read it through the API though.

 ## Mongo-express

 This is a Mongo Web based client that is exposed to the users.
-It is very convenient to check if the data is being properly written into the DB.
+It is very convenient for checking if the data is being properly written into the DB.